NicolasLagaillardie/mpst_rust_github/.github/ISSUE_TEMPLATE/screenshots.md

+---
+name: Screenshot
+about: Create a report with a screenshot
+title: ''
+labels: ''
+assignees: ''

+---

 ### Issue and Steps to Reproduce
 <!-- Describe your issue and tell us how to reproduce it (include any useful information). -->